 History Cambridge Hooper-Lee-Nichols

-After the c.
-1685 Hooper-Lee-Nichols House was bequested to History Cambridge (formerly the Cambridge Historical Society) the Garden Club began it’s 1962 efforts by designing a simple landscape plan as a miniature representation of the estate that once surrounded the house.
-One of the current garden’s most significant features – the yew hedges – go back to the original Garden Club plan.
+Five years after the Hooper-Lee-Nichols House was bequeathed to History Cambridge (formerly the Cambridge Historical Society) in 1958, the Garden Club began an efforts to design a simple landscape plan as a miniature representation of the estate that once surrounded the house.
+One of the current garden’s most significant features – the yew hedges – goes back to the original Garden Club plan.

 The second oldest house in Cambridge is home to History Cambridge, a private nonprofit dedicated to sharing the stories of Cambridge and its residents.
 The garden has been a featured component of events, such as the “Forgotten Souls of Tory Row” art installation in 2022.